CharleneMcKeown/learning-day/README.md

     <img src="./images/content-posts.PNG" alt="content/posts"/>

 1. Click on **Actions** to observe your workflow running for a second time.
-You can see that the workflow tell us that it is linked to the commit we just made (added my first blog post).
+You can see that the workflow tells you that it is linked to the commit you just made (added my first blog post).
 Optionally, click on it to view the logs again.

     <img src="./images/workflow2.PNG" alt="content/posts"/>